 Specific dates for acceptance/rejection notifications change each year, but the anticipated dates are published along with the Call for Papers process.
-For 2023, the conference committee anticipates informing all submitters of proposals of acceptance or rejection by the end of June.
+For 2025, the conference committee anticipates informing all submitters of proposals of acceptance or rejection by mid-July.
 The conference committee does not allow for rejection decisions to be appealed; however, they will share feedback from the proposal reviewers so that you can make improvements to your submission for the following year or a different conference if you choose to do so.

-• Can someone other than the primary author present on the primary author's behalf?
+Can someone other than the primary author present on the primary author's behalf?